 Auburn High School

-- The student population of 1731 students has grown by 12% over five years.
+- The student population of 1748 students has stayed relatively flat over five years.

-- The teacher population of 99 teachers has grown by 7% over five years.
+- The teacher population of 105 teachers has stayed relatively flat over five years.

 |Grades Offered||Grades 10-12|